 To combat modern application threats, forward-thinking enterprises and app developers deploy Application Integrity Protection for binary hardening to protect the applications that manifest business assets.
 Given the diversity of application types on diverse platforms–particularly with the proliferation of mobility–applications require built-in self-defense and tamper-resistant mechanisms.

 Application Integrity Protection embeds these security attributes directly into the code of apps just before they are deployed providing them with self-protection from compromise.

 AIP strives to secure businesses in the App Economy against next generation application threats where counterfeiters, competitors or private hackers compromise an application’s business purpose by tampering with deployed software to conduct mobile fraud, distribute malware, steal IP or violate software licenses.

-With AIP, businesses can innovate with confidence without compromising security or revenue model have the freedom to deploy high-value applications in untrusted environments.
+With advanced binary code protection solutions, businesses can innovate with confidence without compromising security or revenue model have the freedom to deploy high-value applications in untrusted environments.
 In addition, since hackers are by definition innovators and early adopters, attackers constantly develop new methods of software abuse.

 With a robust AIP platform, business ascertain risk-based proficiency, that let’s them instantly anticipate and react to advancing security and future-proof their software assets.
-Finally, with security teams expected to do more with no incremental resources, an effective AIP program deploys quickly and does not incur development and runtime overhead.
+Finally, with security teams expected to do more with no incremental resources, an effective application hardening solution deploys self-defending, protected apps quickly and does not incur development and runtime overhead.